-What is Surfshark?
+What Is Surfshark?

-Surfshark is a VPN provider headquartered in the British Virgin Islands that has been active on the market since 2017.
-It is compatible with Windows, MacOS, Linux, Android, and iOS, as well as FireTV and AppleTV.
-The service also offers browser ad-ons for Chrome and Firefox.
-VPN connections to additional devices like gaming consoles and smart TVs can be easily set up with a few steps.
-We tested Surfshark on Windows and Android.
+Surfshark is a VPN provider headquartered in the British Virgin Islands that has been on the market since 2017.
+It offers apps for Windows, macOS, Linux, Android, and iOS, as well as FireTV, Apple TV, and AndroidTV.
+The service also provides browser extensions for Chrome and Firefox.

 Pros and Cons

-A number of features, including split tunneling
+Offers lots of features, including split tunneling

-2-year package is a bargain
+2-year plan is a bargain

 Installation and Features

 The "not connected" tab hides your IP address, while the kill switch deactivates your internet connection in case the VPN connection is lost.
-This ensures that your IP address will not be made public, and that your connection will not create any problems.
+This ensures that your IP address will not be made public and that your connection will not create any problems.

 Score: 4.7 / 5

-Grade: 4.7 / 5
+Score: 4 / 5

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):